traveler726/hello-world/README.md

 # hello-world
-Just want to say hello.
+Just want to say hello for today.